Earthquake-Warning-System/countryServer/README.md

 # CountryServer

-This server is a open source part of all system .
+This server isThis server is an open-source part of system.
+It is used to build in several cities.
+When a phone installed our app, it will connect to the nearest server and start detecting any shake.
+If the phone detects a shake which like earthquake, it will alert people with rings and send a message to server.
+When a server receives messages, it will compute the credibility from each message to determine whether the earthquake occurs, if yes, it will send alert to every device connecting with it. a open source part of all system .
 It is use to build in several city.
 When a phone installed our app , it will connect to nearest server and start detecting any shake .
 If the phone detect a shake which like earthquake , it will alert people with ring and send a message to server .
 When server receives messages , it will computes the credibility from each message to determine whether the earthquake occur , if yes , it will send alert to every device connecting with it .

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Warning : This project is developing in centos 7, so this install part is for centos 7.
+Warning: This project is developing in centos 7, so this install part is for centos 7.

 ### Prerequisites